qvt/qvtr2coq/README.md

 Folder [models](http://github.com/qvt/qvtr2coq/tree/master/edu.kit.ipd.sdq.mdsd.qvtrelation2coq/models) already contains QVT-R implementations together with their Ecore metamodels.
 One of them is the example transformation UML2RDBMS that maps UML to RDBMS models.
 It is the same version as that provided by the Eclipse QVTd project.

-In folder [proof](http://github.com/qvt/qvtr2coq/tree/master/edu.kit.ipd.sdq.mdsd.qvtrelation2coq/proof), you will find the generated Coq specification of UML2RDBMS, complemented with an example proof.
+In folder [proof](http://github.com/qvt/qvtr2coq/tree/master/edu.kit.ipd.sdq.mdsd.qvtrelation2coq/proof), you will find the generated Coq specification of UML2RDBMS, complemented by an example proof.
 Several of the lemmas are general enough to be used in your own proofs, for instance package ListHelpers.

 <!--([see also](https://sdqweb.ipd.kit.edu/wiki/Testing_QVT-R_Transformation_Tools))-->